2023 Most Popular Psychology Master's Degree Schools in Virginia

 Women make up 79% of the psychology majors at the school.

-A rank of #2 on this year’s list means George Mason University is a great place for psychology students working on their master’s degree.
-GMU is a very large public school located in the large suburb of Fairfax.
+Out of the 18 schools in Virginia that were part of this year’s ranking, George Mason University landed the # 2 spot on the list.
+GMU is a fairly large public school located in the large suburb of Fairfax.

 About 69% of the students majoring in psychology at the school are women while 31% are male.